dm4rnde/StockPriceOverviewAppl/README.md

 ```
 	NOTE!
-This code is not actively managed and might not work as intended!
+This code is not actively managed and therefore might not work as intended!
 ```

 # Stock Price Overview Application